Que-App/Que-backend/README.md

 <a name="LessonEntity"></a>
 ### Lesson Entity
 - `id`: `Integer`
-- `lessonIndex`: `Integer` - Determines the next occurrence will be the n-th occurrence of this lesson
+- `lessonIndex`: `Integer` - Determines the next occurrence will be the n-th occurrence of this lesson.
 - `subjectId`: `Integer`
-- `nextDate`: `String` - Date on which the next occurrence of this lesson should take place, in format
+- `nextDate`: `String` - Date on which the next occurrence of this lesson should take place.
-- `time`: `String` - A time of the next occurrence, in "hh:mm:ss" format
+- `time`: `String` - A time of the next occurrence.
-- `recurrenceInterval`: `Integer` - Determines every how many days should an occurrence take place
+- `recurrenceInterval`: `Integer` - Determines every how many days should an occurrence take place.

 ### Get lesson
 **Request:** `/lessons/{lesson_id}`